joekripal/mgmt_asmt/DFD_Dictionary.md

 ## Processes
 * **License Scanner** - Software that scans other software for licenses and sends back results to requester.
 * **Retrieve Policies** - Sends policy request to Policy DB and sends policy results to Manager.
-* **Retrieve Vulnerabilities** - Takes request from Manager or Developer and sends it to License & Vulnerability Database.
+* **Retrieve Licenses & Vulnerabilities** - Takes request from Manager or Developer and sends it to License & Vulnerability Database.
 Also sends License & Vulnerability Results back to Manager or Developer.
 * **Scan Software for Vulnerabilities & Licenses** - Takes software from Developer and sends it to the License Scanner.
 Sends Software Name to NIST Vulnerability DB.
 Recieves License Results from License Scanner and Vulnerability Results from NIST Vulnerability DB.
 Sends License Results and Vulnerability Results back to Developer as well as to License & Vulnerability Database.
 * **Set Policies** - Sends a policy change from the Manager to the Policy DB.

 ## Data Flows
-* **Policy Request** - Manager sends this request to Policy DB to retreive the necessary policies.
+* **Policy Request** - Manager sends this request to Policy DB to retrieve the necessary policies.
 * **Policy Results** - Detailed results sent from Policy DB to Manager on policies that were requested.
 * **Policy Change** - Manager sends this to Policy DB in order to change a current policy, add a new policy, or remove an old policy.
 * **License & Vulnerability Request** - Sent by either Developer or Manager to find Licenses and Vulnerabilities for a given piece of software.